 Wildlife provides many services such as seed dispersal, pollination, and carbon and nutrient cycling and creates a sense of place and belonging.
 When managing trees, RAP takes measures to reduce the impact on birds and other wildlife to help keep urban forest managers and wildlife safe.
-Since 1918, the Migratory Bird Treaty Act has been in place to support the conservation of bird species and outline unlawful activities to promote their success.
-The Western Chapter ISA has compiled research-based best management practices to lessen the impacts on wildlife and promote wildlife habitat during tree care operations (Bassett et al. 2021).
+Since 1918, the Migratory Treaty Act has been in place to support conservation of bird species and outline unlay activities to promote their success.
+The West Chapter ISA has compiled research-based b management practices to lessen the impo on wildlife and promote wildlife habitat dur tree care operations (Bassett et al. 2021).

-In addition to understanding the Act and participating in training on best management practices, RAP modifies their pruning schedule to accommodate bird nesting and has gained some knowledge about the potential bird and wildlife species that may be encountered, as well as their nesting and feeding activities.
-RAP modified pruning practices, when possible, to leave downed trees and snags because they create bird and wildlife habitat.
-However, public safety and fire mitigation take priority.
+In addition to understanding the Act participating in training on best managem practices, RAP modifies their pruning sched to accommodate bird nesting and has gain some knowledge about the potential bird of wildlife species that may be encountered, as well as their nesting and feeding activities.
+RAP safety and fire mitigation take priority.